weidengeist/Willowbot/README.md

 ```

+### List of ignored users

+In Willowbot’s root directory, you can find a file called `ignoredUsers.txt`.
+There you can insert chat participants whose chat message evaluation shall be skipped.
+This will only affect the bot’s behaviour of reacting to those users’ messages, not the detection of the messages.
+The intended use-case of this feature is to prevent bots from reacting to each other when multiple bots operate on the same channel simultaneously.
+The users that shall be ignored are entered line by line into the file; lines starting with `#` are ignored.

 ### Hints on migrations (first-time users may skip this part)

 If you have used Willowbot before (earlier than March 2023), you have to change a few things in your commands to ensure that they will still work with the new Twitch API.
 You may still use the chat commands `/ban` and `/timeout`; they have been mapped to the new API endpoints.
 However, their argument is no longer `$senderName`, but `$senderID`.